AmberPerard/GOAP_Zombie_AI/README.md

 ---

-Other well known decision making structures are Finite State Machine (FSM) or Behavior Trees (BT).
+Other well known decision making structures are Finite State Machine (FSM) or Behavior Tree (BT).

 FSM is based on a set of predefined states and transitions between those states.
 NPCs are in one state at a time and can only transition to other states based on specific conditions.
 This approach is simpler and more efficient, but can be less flexible and less capable of handling complex or dynamic behaviors.

-Behaviour Trees is also based on a set of predefined action but in a more tree-like structure.
+Behaviour Trees is also based on a set of predefined actions but in a more tree-like structure.
 Behaviour Tree allows for complex decision making by combining simple decisions in a tree-like structure.
 They are more flexible than FSM but still can become very chaotic and hard to manage at a certain point.

 A complex FSM can look like this: